pd3f/pd3f-core/README.md

 ### Parsr Config

-At the heart of `pd3f-core` is the JSON output of parsr.
+At the heart of `pd3f-core` is the JSON output of Parsr.
 Some comments on how and why certain things were chosen.
 [Parsr's documentation about the different modules](https://github.com/axa-group/Parsr/tree/master/server/src/processing)

 Parsr has several module to classify paragraphs into certain types.
 They offer a list detections as well as an heading detection.
-In my experience, the accuracy is to low for both, so we don't use it right now.
+In my experience, the accuracy is too low for both, so we don't use it right now.
-This also means all the text is flat (no headings, different formattings etc.).
+This also means all the extracted (output) text is flat (no headings, different formattings etc.).

 We enable Drawing + Image Detection because we may need to understand what paragraph is following which other one.
 This may be helpful when to decide whether to join paragraphs.
+But it's dropped when activating the `fast` setting.

 In the JSON output is a field `pageNumber`.
 This comes from the page detection module.
-`pageNumber`: Derived from header / footer of each page.
+So `pageNumber` is derived from header / footer of each page.
-So it may be different from the array of pages.
+So it may be different from the index in the page array.
 Don't relay on `pageNumber` in the JSON output.

 `words-to-line-new` has be used like this.